ngzhekai/obsidian-note-sync/T TP3121/Lecture 1.md

 ## UDP (User Datagram Protocol)
 >1. **Connection-less** transport protocol. **UDP** lack all TCP features (acknowledgement, timeouts, re-transmissions, end-to-end flow control, etc) therefore it does not guarantee packet delivery.
 >
->2. **UDP** is a method of transferring data which allows partially of the data to be lost, for example,  Live Stream on YouTube
+>2. **UDP** is a method of transferring data which allows partially of the data to be lost, for example,  Live Stream on YouTube.
+Unlike TCP, packets doesn't come in order.
+>
+>3.
+Able to transfer packets **faster** than TCP.

 ---